 Measure filters are similar to dimension filters, but the filtering options are different between the two.
 To illustrate, drag the Sales measure from the Measures Shelf to the Filters Shelf.
 The first difference you’ll notice is that before you select the measure filter criteria, you are asked to choose the aggregation of the measure.

 Range of values provides the most flexibility and is the best (and only) choice if you want you and your end users to be able to control both the bottom end and top end of the range.
-For now, I’ll change just the bottom end of the range to be $10,000.
-After changing the low end to $10,000 and clicking ‘OK’, my view looks like this:
+For now, we’ll change just the bottom end of the range to be $10,000.
+After changing the low end to $10,000 and clicking ‘OK’, the view looks like this: